Productive-Edge/pe-fuzzy-search-java/README.md

     }

     static void printUnwantedIngredients(String ketchupIngredientsWithOcrErrors) {
-        // optionally you can specify start and end indices for search
+        // optionally you can specify start and end indices for the search
         // by default start is 0 and end is text.length() FuzzyMatcher matcher = INGREDIENTS_TO_EXCLUDE.matcher(ketchupIngredients);
         while (matcher.find()) {